fbpx

 Middle & High School Students

-• 8 hours of direct live instruction in how to:
+• 8 hours of direct instruction.

 • Effective Student Workbook, Online Course & Binder Kit